jlom/macsetup/README.md

 This is my little script to setup a new mac from scratch.
 The best way to figure out what is going on, is probably to look at the `setup.sh` script itself.
 You're probably going to want to change things.

-Simply run `$ sh setup.sh`, and the script will guide you through the rest.
+Run `$ sh setup.sh`, and the script will guide you through the rest.

 # Things to do manually